 Military: The Dark Wing is among the most deadly battleships, and most of the war fleet has the ability to cloak; they are also Loki-immune, vulnerable only to the Glory Device and web fields — neither of which is wielded by a race with even a heavy battleship.
 In many cases, this means they will only fight you if they choose to.
 Additionally, even the most primitive Bird faction has the ability to create vulnerabilities in enemy minefields.

 NOTE: The Bird Empire has advanced factions that can exploit diplomatic relations to gain access to secure information.
-Certain splinter groups have the ability to sabotage starbase defenses, preventing fighter launch.
+Certain splinter groups have the ability to ignore enemy shields using phased weapon tuning.
 Their Enlighten-class can work wonders on natives.
 As well, their access to cloaking technology is rumored to extend to personal cloaking devices for their agents.

 - The Birds, in all but the most advanced factions, lack any efficient method of defeating starbases in the end game.
 A wall of 200/60 starbases is an excellent defense.